Food Waste Statistics

 Food is thrown out in the supermarket when it is not sold by the sell by date, or starts to rot.
 This most commonly happens to fruits and vegetables that are at the bottom of the pile and not taken, so they go bad or overripe.
 This happens because supermarket's order more than they know they are going to sell, because they don’t want to run out of any items.
 Supermarkets also believe that customers would rather see full shelves of produce.
 The USDA estimates that supermarkets lose $15 billion each year in unsold fruit and vegetables alone.

 Restaurants in the United States generate about 22 to 33 billion pounds of food waste each year.
 Institutions which include hotels, schools, and hospitals generate an extra 7 to 11 billion pounds per year.
 This is often due to the fact of people throwing away their uneaten food because restaurant portions have become a lot larger in the past few years.
 Many restaurants and institutions are scared to donate leftover food because of legal restrictions, they do not want to get sued.
 Buffets are unable to donate their leftover food because of health restrictions.
 Although, they typically waste a lot of food because they do not let their food run out before closing.
 Although it may be hard for buffets, other restaurants, and institutions need to begin to be looking into how they can be donating their leftover food.

 Household Food Waste

 Households generate the most food waste of any other place.
 According to foodprint.org, 7 to 11 billion pounds per year.
-Household food waste typically comes from spoilage or over preparing.
-When making food for oneself or their family they typically make more than allotted for.
+Household food waste typically comes from spoilage or over-preparing.
+When making food for themselves or their family they typically make more than allotted.
 Sometimes they throw away the leftovers or take too long to eat them and end up throwing them away.